cypress-io/cypress-documentation/source/guides/guides/command-line.md

 Currently, only browsers in the Chrome family are supported.

-{% url "Having trouble launching a browser?
-Check out the debugging guide" debugging#Launching-browsers %}
+{% url "Having trouble with browser detection?
+Check out the debugging guide" debugging#Browser-detection %}

 ### `cypress run --ci-build-id <id>`